 Gender refers to socially and culturally constructed roles, behaviours, expressions and identities of girls, women, boys, men, and trans people.

 page provides some key definitions that we use to understand the differences between things like sex and gender; gender identity and gender expression; and trans identity and sexual orientation.

 If you are wondering about specific terms, we have a Glossary

 with over 100 definitions for terms related to gender and trans health care.

-guide that answers a lot of questions about supporting youth with non-binary identities.
+guide by an organization called Life Outside the Binary covers many questions about supporting youth with non-binary identities.